 The holidays are a time of giving.
-We present gifts to one another and exchange season’s greetings with our neighbours, work colleagues, and friends.
-We dedicate time to our loved ones, and energy towards celebrating the end of another busy year and, for many of us, the rare occurrence of everyone being home at the same time.
+We present gifts to one another and exchange season’s greetings with our family, friends, neighbours, and colleagues.
+We dedicate time to our loved ones and energy towards celebrating the end of another busy year and, for many of us, the rare occurrence of everyone being home at the same time.
 We cook delicious meals, share our traditions, and dress up for the occasion.

-So we’ve compiled more than 50 tips that might just make it easier for you to restore the original intentions of the season, and together celebrate a greener, more ethical world.
+So we’ve compiled more than 50 tips that might make it easier for you to restore the original intentions of the season and together celebrate a greener, more ethical world.
 Read on for ideas and information designed to help you make each aspect of the season meaningful and beneficial to the people and environment around us.

 Focus on a cause

-Is there is a particular cause that you or the person you are giving to are passionate about?
-Both giver and receiver can feel good about being a part of positive solution to an important problem.
-See Gifts for you below for ideas.
+Is there is a particular cause that you or the person you are giving to is passionate about?
+Both the giver and receiver can feel good about being a part of a positive solution to a significant problem.
+See “Gifts for you” below for specific ideas.

-There is nothing like a handmade gift.
-Creating a gift for someone means making something special, unique, and cosy.
-The maker puts something of themselves into the gift, and often gains as much joy in doing so as the receiver of the personalised creation.
+There is nothing quite like a handmade gift.
+Creating a gift for someone means making something special and unique.
+The maker puts part of themselves into the present and often gains as much joy as the receiver of the personalised creation.
 Such gifts are also much less likely to have negative ethical consequences than store-bought gifts.
 Here are a few ideas for handmade gifts, though the sky’s the limit:

-- If you love to cook or bake, have some fun making Christmas treats to give away, or an extra special meal for a loved one.
+- If you love to cook or bake, have some fun making Christmas treats to give away or an extra special meal for a loved one.

 Give an experience

-Gifts come in many forms, including the non-physical!
-The intangible gift ideas below will leave you with precious memories without costing you or the environment much, if anything at all.
+Gifts come in many forms, including the non-physical.
+The intangible gift ideas below will leave you with precious memories without costing you or the environment much if anything at all.
 You could:

-Give a hand-written voucher for something they would appreciate: It could be a home-cooked meal, or a rose petal-festooned bath complete with candlelight and relaxing music.
+- Give a handwritten voucher for something they would appreciate.
+It could be a home-cooked meal or a rose petal-festooned bath complete with candlelight and relaxing music.

-Give to one not many
+Give to one, not many

 Gifts for you